moonlight-stream/moonlight-qt/README.md

 # Moonlight PC

-[Moonlight PC](https://moonlight-stream.org) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built to run on Windows, Mac, and Linux.
-This client is the successor to [Moonlight Chrome](https://github.com/moonlight-stream/moonlight-chrome) for streaming on PC.
+[Moonlight PC](https://moonlight-stream.org) is an open source PC client for NVIDIA GameStream, as used by the NVIDIA Shield.

 Moonlight also has mobile versions for [Android](https://github.com/moonlight-stream/moonlight-android) and [iOS](https://github.com/moonlight-stream/moonlight-ios).